tnm/qr/README.md

 To-Do, Additions, More
 -----------------------

-Some more documentation will be added soon.
-Version 0.2.0 will prevent race conditions with multiple writers.
+Upcoming 0.1.4 version will add an option to turn on/off automatic popping with bounded queues.
+Version 0.2.0 will include classes designed for multi-writer environments.

 Feel free to fork!